-Update and Backup X
+ite and Backup

-FTP HTTP

-1
+in the

 Software Update

 Check on FTP-server

 Configuration Backup

-Store current configuration on server Restore saved configuration from server
+Store current configuration on server

+Restore saved configuration from server

 Logfile Backup

 Store logfiles on server

 Keypad Layout Image

 Load image from server

 Configuration Reset

 Reset to factory default

-Cancel Help
+21 W

-Figure 23: Update and Backup
+Figure 28: Update and Backup

-3.2.8.1 Software Update
+3.2.6.1 Software Update

 "Check now" searches the specified home directory of the FTP server or local file for a file of type 'mdm-1XY-Software.tgz', where XY is the custom identifier (OV, or empty for the Tritec version).
+Be sure to select a .tgz file and no other suffix.
 This file is downloaded and used to upgrade or downgrade the current hardware (FPGA of the MDI boards) or software and attached Touch PCs.